thinkpad20/pico/README.md

 bar(a=5, c=4)(b=6, d=2) <-- 2116
 ```

-Of course inside of an expression there might be other expressions, or assignments.
+Of course, inside of an expression there might be other expressions, or assignments.
 Then we could have something like this tail-recursive factorial function:

 ```
 fact = (fact' = if n' < 2 then acc else fact'(n'-1, acc*n'), fact'(n, 1))